Bursar's Memo to all Staff regarding Staff Expenses

 When submitting a claim for hospitality or entertainment, the claim should clearly state the reason for the entertainment and the names of the guests attending.
 Any such expenditure should always be necessarily incurred and moderate in cost.

 It is important to ensure that claims chargeable to research accounts comply with the regulations attached to the funding contracts.
-Some contracts do not permit conference travel, travel to certain countries, entertainment expenses, etc. The E.U. and S.F.I. do not allow any expenses in respect of entertainment or alcohol to be charged to their contracts.
-In such cases, any expenditure which will not be reimbursed by the funding agency, should not be charged to the grants.
+Some contracts do not permit conference travel, travel to certain countries, entertainment expenses, purchase of equipment, etc. The E.U. and S.F.I. do not allow any expenses in respect of entertainment or alcohol to be charged to their contracts.
+Expenditure which is not reimbursable by a funding agency should not be charged to a grant.
+Any expenditure deemed ineligible by a funding agency is chargeable to the relevant School/Unit.

 Submission of a False or Exaggerated Claim